bighippo999/bit-order-queues/readme.txt

 == Changelog ==

 = 2.7 =
-* Attempting to add update integration for wp updates.
+* Renamed the Plugin from woocommerce-bit-order-statuses to wc-bit-order-statuses

 = 2.6 =
 * Added print init to block print on payment/processing.